Sydney Opera House: Utzon and his resignation

 Utzon left the project on 28 February 1966.
 He said that Hughes's refusal to pay him any fees and the lack of collaboration caused his resignation and later described the situation as "Malice in Blunderland".
 In March 1966, Hughes offered him a subordinate role as "design architect" under a panel of executive architects, without any supervisory powers over the House's construction, but Utzon rejected this.
-Utzon left the country never to return.
+Utzon left Australia, never to return.

 Following the resignation, there was great controversy about who was in the right and who was in the wrong.
 The Sydney Morning Herald initially opined: "No architect in the world has enjoyed greater freedom than Mr Utzon.
 Few clients have been more patient or more generous than the people and the Government of NSW.
 One would not like history to record that this partnership was brought to an end by a fit of temper on the one side or by a fit of meanness on the other."
 On 17 March 1966, the Herald offered the view that: "It was not his [Utzon's] fault that a succession of Governments and the Opera House Trust should so signally have failed to impose any control or order on the project ... his concept was so daring that he himself could solve its problems only step by step ... his insistence on perfection led him to alter his design as he went along."

 The Sydney Opera House opened the way for the immensely complex geometries of some modern architecture.
 The design was one of the first examples of the use of computer-aided design to design complex shapes.
 The design techniques developed by Utzon and Arup for the Sydney Opera House have been further developed and are now used for architecture, such as works of Gehry and blobitecture, as well as most reinforced concrete structures.
 The design is also one of the first in the world to use araldite to glue the precast structural elements together and proved the concept for future use.